bbauska/W3Cx-5of5/README.md

 <h5>Arrays of arrays</h5>

-It is possible for an array to be an element within an array!
-This example shows an array made of two arrays of three elements each.
-It&apos;s a 2x3 matrix with two rows and three columns!
+<p>It is possible for an array to be an element within an array!
+This example shows an
+array made of two arrays of three elements each.
+It&apos;s a 2x3 matrix with two rows and three columns!</p>

 <pre>
 1.  &gt; var a = &lbrack;&lbrack;1,2,3&rbrack;, &lbrack;4,5,6&rbrack;&rbrack;; // a is a matrix: 2 rows, 3 columns.